Piramu03/TechFlow/README.md

 - **Product Transfers**: Move stock between locations with automated updates.
 - **Balance Grid**: View the current stock of each product at all locations.
 - **Web Interface**: Easy-to-use HTML/CSS/JavaScript frontend.
-- **Notifications**: Option to integrate alerts for low stock or transfers.

 ## Installation